10 Best Diving Watches Tested & Reviewed

 For all of its style, this watch features a disappointing amount of substance.
 All of the familiar features are present, such as an analog watch face, a dial for making adjustments, and a small window that tells the date.
 However, the absence of a diving bezel may cause concern for some potential customers.

 While this watch does have a reduced depth capability of only 100 meters, this is still well within the range of traditional divers and shouldn’t be cause for concern.
 The same can be said for the lightweight white resin used for the face housing and wristband; it isn’t as resilient as stainless steel, but it’ll definitely get the job done.

-With such a disappointing lack of features in comparison to watches that aren’t demeaningly marketed towards women, many divers of either gender will likely take issue with this Casio Women’s diving watch.
+With a lack of features in comparison to watches that aren’t marketed towards women, many divers may take issue with this Casio Women’s diving watch.
 However, it’s extremely low price tag more than makes up for these shortcomings, and as long as you use it for swimming and snorkeling instead of scuba diving, you'll be happy with your purchase.

 The obligatory diving bezel can be found on the outer rim of this watch’s face, with a subdial located near the bottom center.
 This diving watch can be set up without much hassle thanks to its self-winding ability.

 The window to this diving watch’s face is made from a highly resilient sapphire crystal.
 With stainless steel comprising the rest of the housing and wrist strap, the Orient watch can easily handle a depth of 200 meters.